-When an user visit a page with a language where there is untranslated content, he will has a button to request the translation of all the content.
+When a user visits a page with a language where there is untranslated content, they will have a button to request the translation of all the content.
 This content will be sent to an automatic translator (in this case Microsoft TranslatorText) and as soon as the response is obtained, all these translations will be available to any user.

 To activate the translation service in your application you must complete the following steps:

 In the previous section we have commented that once subscribed to the translation service we have 2 api keys.
 To configure the service correctly in our application we must add one of the two api keys in the file

 microsoft_api_keyas we can see in the following image:

 Once we have the new key in the